Scroll down to find out more about how the NICCY Youth Panel participated in the independent review of education.

 Also, as NICCY is all about children rights, and the Youth panel are part of the Commissioner’s support mechanism, they have explored the issues they identified with reference to child rights and the UNCRC.

-In choosing these 4 areas, the Panel acknowledge they have omitted many other really important issues such as special educational needs, school transport, bullying, school uniforms, etc. However, they are also aware the Review Panel, have been, and will be, engaging with many different stakeholders and will source much varied and valuable information on these and other issues.
+In choosing these 4 areas, the Panel acknowledge they have omitted many other really important issues such as special education needs, school transport, bullying, school uniforms, etc…, but they are also aware that the Review Panel, have been, and will be, engaging with many different stakeholders and source much varied and valuable information.